shinobi5/skeletor/README.md

 ## Skeletor

 Front-end boilerplate with a focus on current and upcoming web standards.
 Its purpose is to be as vanilla as possible, while adding a bundler ([parcel](https://parceljs.org/)) to take care of browsers that don't currently support module imports.
-Web component polyfills are included for browsers that lack support for: Custom Elements, Shadow DOM and Templates/Slots.
+Web component polyfills are included for browsers that lack support for Custom Elements, Shadow DOM and Templates/Slots.

 It can be used for static projects or for spinnning up proof of concepts.
 A service worker and webmanifest are included for basic PWA features.
 A router like [redux-first-router](https://github.com/faceyspacey/redux-first-router) can be included with [redux](https://github.com/reduxjs/redux) to manage routes and state for SPA's.
 Currenlty looking into adding these as options to the project.